mvolkmann/MyUnixEnv/notes/GoNotes.md

 - Revel - full-stack web framework <https://github.com/revel/revel>
 - InfluxDB - scalable datastore for metrics, events, and real-time analytics
   <https://github.com/influxdata/influxdb>
-- any more you have probably not heard of
+- many more you have probably not heard of

 ## Resources